BeTomorrow/sync-wording-dart/README.md

 ## Running

-This tools now accepts 2 modes : download wording from GoogleSheet, or upload local wordings to GoogleSheet.
+This tools accepts 2 modes : download wording from GoogleSheet, or upload local wordings to GoogleSheet.

 To download wordings from a GoogleSheet, you can run this command: